EmoFeedback$^2$: Reinforcement of Continuous Emotional Image Generation via LVLM-based Reward and Textual Feedback: Introduction

 To overcome the two limitations above, we propose EmoFeedback\textsuperscript{2}, a novel generation-understanding-feedback reinforcement paradigm to provide Large Vision Language Model (LVLM)-based reward and textual feedback for C-EICG.
 Figure \ref{fig:framework} represents the overall framework of our method.
-Specifically, we introduce the Group Relative Policy Optimization (GRPO)~\citep{shao2024deepseekmath} framework with multi-task to endow the Qwen2.5-VL-7B-Instruct ~\citep{bai2025qwen2} with emotion understanding ability.
+Specifically, we introduce a multi-task reinforcement learning objective to endow the Qwen2.5-VL-7B-Instruct ~\citep{bai2025qwen2} with emotion understanding ability.
 Subsequently, we present an emotion-aware reward feedback strategy to better capture the intrinsic relationship between visual content and emotional expression.
 The LVLM acts as a reward model to measure the discrepancy between predicted and target emotional values, providing emotional feedback to optimize the Stable Diffusion 3.5-Medium (SD3.5-M)~\citep{esser2024scaling} generative model and strengthen control over emotional continuity.
 In addition, we propose a self-promotion textual feedback optimization framework to adaptively generate the emotional prompts.
 In each iteration, SD3.5-M produces multiple candidate images, from which the most and least emotion-aligned samples are selected for comparative analysis.
 Leveraging its chain-of-thought reasoning capability, the LVLM can produce prompt refinement suggestions to enrich emotional descriptions and content details of the next-iteration prompt, thereby improving emotional fidelity and expressiveness.

 To summarize, our main contribution can be listed as: